seanox/spring-webdav/manual/getting-started.md

 - __permitted__ Static value of flag Permitted
 - __attributeExpressions__ Optionally to the static values, an array of dynamic expressions

+The annotation can be used multiple times for different virtual entities in one method.
+The method has no fixed signature and the data types of the arguments are considered as placeholders and filled accordingly.
+If arguments with the same data type are used multiple times, they are filled with the same object multiple times.
+Unknown data types are filled with `null`.

 __@WebDavMapping__ supports the following data types as arguments:

 - __URI__ Path of the virtual entity.